Amaizin' Blue Preview Information

 The program is free.
 However, students may want to bring some spending money for shopping, snacking, or emergencies.

 ABP is a program designed for invited high-achieving students, and it does not include a parent component.
 We encourage ABP parents to attend Spring Welcome Day on Saturday with their students.
 Parents and families should make their own travel and lodging arrangements.
-Please visit the Ann Arbor Convention and Visitors Bureau website for more information.
+Please visit the Destination Ann Arbor website for more information.

 Students interested in attending Spring Welcome Day on Saturday, April 13, are welcome to spend Friday night with a current U-M student in a university residence hall.